A Typical Day at Camp Daggett

 Campfire/Friendship Circle

 Campfires and singing are big at Camp Daggett, and often the entire camp will gather at the fire circle to sing a few favorite songs before ending the day.
 Our Friendship Circle is how we officially end the day and wind down in preparation for bed.
-Announcements are made at this time for any special activities that may be taking place the following morning before breakfast, and then Taps is sung as a hand squeeze is passed through the camp.
+Announcements are made at this time for any special activities that may be taking place in the morning before breakfast, and then Taps is sung as a hand squeeze is passed through the camp.

 Contact Camp Daggett